 This International Day of Women and Girls in Science, we wanted to introduce you to a few of our Zoo team members and get their insights on their fields.
 There are so many ways for women and girls to use their science degrees to impact the people and animals around them!

-Meet Jody Palmer, Director of Conservation Programs!
+Meet Jody Cassell, Director of Conservation Programs!
 To read more of our Women in Science profiles, check out this link.

 Education: Florida Institute of Technology, BS degree, Psychology with a concentration in animal behavior.